 A transfer station is an enclosed building where municipal waste, recyclables and landscape waste are taken by waste collection trucks to be consolidated onto larger and more efficient semi-trailers for transportation to a final destination.

-In addition to requiring siting approval from Moline and the Rock Island County Waste Management Agency (RICWMA), the facility must also obtain a permit from the Illinois Environmental Protection Agency.
-RICWMA will determine if the project as proposed is consistent with the county’s solid waste plan.
+In addition to requiring siting approval from Moline, the facility must also obtain a permit from the Illinois Environmental Protection Agency.

-LRS and the city presented a project plan to RICWMA in late December and is awaiting approval from that agency based on the plan’s adherence to the county’s Solid Waste Management Plan.
-Moline City Administrator Bob Vitas said he anticipates it will take around six months to get through the necessary regulatory phases and public hearings, with a potential City Council vote finalizing the project expected sometime in August 2023.
+Moline City Administrator Bob Vitas said he anticipates it will take around six months to get through the necessary regulatory phases and public hearings, with a potential City Council vote on the siting application expected in late summer.